caolan/async/README.md

 <a name="concat" />
 ### concat(arr, iterator, callback)

-Applies an iterator to each item in a list, concatenating the results.
+Applies `iterator` to each item in `arr`, concatenating the results.
 Returns the concatenated list.
-The iterators are called in parallel, and the results are concatenated as they return.
-There is no guarantee that the results array will be returned in the original order of the arguments passed to the iterator function.
+The `iterator`s are called in parallel, and the results are concatenated as they return.
+There is no guarantee that the results array will be returned in the original order of `arr` passed to the `iterator` function.

 __Arguments__

-* `arr` - An array to iterate over
+* `arr` - An array to iterate over.
-* `iterator(item, callback)` - A function to apply to each item in the array.
+* `iterator(item, callback)` - A function to apply to each item in `arr`.
-  The iterator is passed a callback(err, results) which must be called once it has completed with an error (which can be `null`) and an array of results.
+  The iterator is passed a `callback(err, results)` which must be called once it has completed with an error (which can be `null`) and an array of results.
-* `callback(err, results)` - A callback which is called after all the iterator functions have finished, or an error has occurred.
-Results is an array containing the concatenated results of the iterator function.
+* `callback(err, results)` - A callback which is called after all the `iterator` functions have finished, or an error occurs.
+Results is an array containing the concatenated results of the `iterator` function.

 __Example__